newrelic/newrelic-kubernetes-operator/README.md

 ```

-You can also just create NRQL alert conditions directly with files similar to
+You can also just create NRQL alert conditions directly with files similar to:

 ```yaml
 apiVersion: nr.k8s.newrelic.com/v1